AFoeee/coin-toss-se-widget/README.md

 The widget comes with multiple video pools (one per possible outcome).
 When the associated command has been detected in chat, a random pool is picked and from that a random video is played.

-The number of videos in a pool do not affect the probability.
+The number of videos in a pool does not affect the probability.

 See also this [demonstration video](https://streamable.com/cqz1h0).